GuardianRG/octalysisprime/manuscript/landing.md

 #### And Another One

-Let's imagine you learn best by DOING things and you are ready to test your skills.
+Let's imagine you learn best by **doing** things and you are ready to test your skills.

-After you've watched 30 or 100 videos you will still have many more to watch.
+After you've watched 30 or even 100 videos you will still have many more to watch.
 But don't worry, you don't need to watch every video in your first month!

+T> #### Spaced Repetition
+T>
+T> Returning to previously-watched videos is great for learning.
+T>
+T> Because Yu-kai's videos are often packed with information, they have high 'replay value'.
+And yet, we know some of you are quite extrinsically motivated, so we created a new item: the **Orb of Channeled Wisdome**.
+By using this orb (there are others), you can even receive EXP for watching 'old' videos.

+Maybe you don't want to watch videos over and over.

 Instead, you might consider testing your skills in the Challenge section, where we host monthly Octalysis Prime **Design Challenges**.